hcetin2021/Pharmacy-Stock-Management-System/README.md

 # Pharmacy-Stock-Management-System
  This project was one of our group projects when I was studying for my bachelor's degree at Gebze Technical University.
+ The purpose of our project is to create a warehouse tracking system for a pharmaceutical warehouse.
+This system will enable the warehouse team to effectively manage and monitor the inventory of medications sent to customers, such as pharmacies.
+The platform allows administrators to oversee stock levels, add or remove products, and manage user permissions, ensuring efficient inventory management and streamlined order processes for the warehouse